kardianos/govendor/README.md

 listed, and thus not vendored.

 To exclude packages, also use the "ignore" field of the "vendor.json" file.
-Packages are identified by their name followed by a trailing "/":
+Packages are identified by their name, they should contain a "/" character (possibly at the end):
 ```
 {
 	"ignore": "test appengine foo/",